Easy recipes from around the World, including Great British classics, dinners and snacks

 Remove from the heat and allow to cool before stirring in the cream - this is to stop the sauce from curdling.

-Peppercorn sauce in a frying pan.
+Sauce cooking in a frying pan.

-Peppercorn sauce in a bowl.
+Peppercorn sauce pictured in a small bowl.

 Serve poured over steak or on the side.